Saturday, June 26, 2010

 02/18/10: Officials Declare Pit Bull Killer

 Initial tests show that the quarantined pit bull is the lone killer of Anastasia Bingham.
 Sheriff Malcolm McMillin said, "The owner of the dog could possibly be charged with manslaughter; we're working that out now."
-(This, however, may just be a "dream charge.")
+The pit bull was among several kept on a property across the street from the little girl's home.
 Another pit bull was also found dead near the scene.
 Officials do not know how that dog died.
-As this case involves dogfighting, it may be that they do know and are not releasing the information.
+The test conducted was for the presence of human blood, not a DNA test.

-The owner of the pit bull that killed Anastasia is reportedly the grandson of the property owner where the pit bulls were being stored.
+The owner of the pit bull that killed Anastasia is reportedly the grandson of the property owner where several pit bulls were being stored.
 Anastasia's family members have given authorities the name of the individual.
 "We know we're going to catch (him)," Sheriff Malcolm McMillin said, "It's just a matter of time."
-Hinds County District Attorney Robert Shuler Smith said the dog owner could face a depraved-heart murder charge or culpable negligence.
+Hinds County District Attorney Robert Shuler Smith said the dog owner could face a depraved-heart murder charge or culpable negligence in connection to her death.

 02/15/10: County Supervisor Calls for Ban

-The pit bull that authorities believe killed Anastasia last Friday, two days before her 6th Birthday, will likely be euthanized this week.
-In response to the child's death, Hinds County Supervisor George Smith said he would propose banning pit bulls in the county.
-In 2008, in the same county, Tony Evans Jr. was also killed by a pit bull (See: White dog in video).
+The pit bull that authorities believe killed Anastasia last Friday -- two days before her 6th Birthday -- will likely be euthanized this week.
+In response to the child's brutal mauling death, Hinds County Supervisor George Smith said he would propose banning pit bulls in the county.
+In 2008, in the same county, 3-year old Tony Evans Jr. was also killed by a a neighbor's pit bull.
 Smith said that since Evans' death, there has been discussion of banning pit bulls, but nothing has been done.

 When asked by a reporter, "What do you say to that person, 'Well, I have a pit bull and it's never hurt anybody -- and I obey the law.'"
 Smith responded: "I would say to them, I understand that.
 These pit bulls have never done anything that we know of and look what happened."
-(Kudos to Hinds County Supervisor George Smith!)
-This is the bottom-line readers.
+(Kudos to Supervisor George Smith!)
+This is a primary reason why jurisdictions regulate these dogs.
 The "unpredictability" of a pit bull and the inability for the public to know which pit bull is safe or not.

 02/12/10: Young Child Found Dead in Snow

 In a disturbingly accurate video that shows the deadly crime scene, police officers, family members and the remaining chained pit bulls on the adjacent property, one can begin to imagine the horror this young child faced.
-On a morning that Anastasia should have been in school, which was canceled due to snow, she instead suffered the most horrific manner of death conceivable to man -- being attacked, bitten, and ripped apart1 by the powerful jaws of a pit bull.
+On a morning when Anastasia should have been in school, which was canceled due to snow, she instead suffered the most horrific manner of death conceivable to man.
+She was attacked, bitten, and ripped apart1 by the powerful jaws of a pit bull.

 02/12/10: Attack Victim: Anastasia Bingham2